Rakeela/dragora-notes/2021-11-6-One-Hundred-and-Ninety-Fifth.md

 Caramel apple estimates run from 200 to 280 calories.
 I'm going to estimate in the middle, and count that as ~240 calories.
 Restoring the running tally with the missing 266 calories and adding in the peeps, that's ~962+~406=~1,368 calories.
 Strange.
 I thought these would stack up far more.

 ---
+Oh!
+I also ate a third of a fruit stick earlier.
+They're fifty calories each, but discounting what landed in the trash bin, I need to add 17 calories to the count.
+Running tally: ~1,385 calories.

+---
 Back to [[day-post-archive]]